info-com/zenya-api-docs/source/categories.rst

 GET categories/map/:keyword
 ---------------------------

-Use the eContext Taxonomy to map your keyword to a best match Category.
+Use the eContext Taxonomy to return a single best matching Category for the keyword submitted.

 Resource URL
 ^^^^^^^^^^^^